pantelicmilan/MicroservicesECommerce/README.md

 ### Running in local environment:

-When running in a local environment, change the access credentials for MSSQL and RabbitMQ in appsettings.json in microservices!
+When running in a local environment:
+1. Change the access credentials for MSSQL and RabbitMQ in appsettings.json in microservices!
+2. Add "ImageStorage" folder in "CatalogService" folder